Discover how to become a notary in Texas. This guide gives you actionable steps and advice to start your career.

 To renew your notary commission, you’ll need the following:

-• A new surety bond: Just like the initial application, you’ll need to submit proof of your bond.
+- A new surety bond: Like the initial application, you must submit proof of your bond.

 By staying on top of your renewal timeline and preparing the necessary documents and fees, you can ensure a smooth transition into your next four-year notary term without any interruptions.